 Buying Pure Essential Oils

 It’s also important to make sure you are buying pure essential oils.
 Young Living and Doterra are very popular, but Eden’s Garden and Plant Therapy are two other good, pure brands.
 You don’t have to buy the most expensive oils, but you do want to make sure they are pure.
-Don’t just go online and find the cheapest bottle of essential oil you can find – chance are it isn’t pure.
+Don’t just go online and find the cheapest bottle of essential oil you can find – chances are it isn’t pure.
 And if you are paying for 10% lavender oil mixed with 90% almond oil, you are actually paying more per ounce for the actual essential oil anyway.

 Essential Oil Diffusers